getgrav/grav-learn/pages/03.themes/08.customization/docs.md

 To achieve this you need to follow these steps:

 1. Create a new folder: `user/themes/mytheme` to house your new theme.
-2. Copy the theme YAML file from the theme you're inheriting (or from the `user/config/themes` folder if you have customized it) to `/user/themes/mytheme/mytheme.yaml` and add the following content (replacing `user/themes/antimatter` with the name of the theme you are inheriting):
+2. Create a `/user/themes/mytheme/mytheme.yaml` file that contains the following content:
    ```
    streams:
      schemes: